fish-shop/run-fishtape-tests/README.md

 ## Job summary

-This action generates a [job summary](https://github.blog/news-insights/product-news/supercharging-github-actions-with-job-summaries/) at run-time which can be viewed from the run summary page of a workflow job:
+This action generates a [job summary](https://github.blog/news-insights/product-news/supercharging-github-actions-with-job-summaries/) at run-time which can be viewed from the workflow run summary page:

 <img alt="job-summary" src="images/job-summary.png" width="909">